 The 3,908-acre Hog Island WMA is one of 47 Wildlife Management Areas managed by the Virginia Department of Wildlife Resources.

-Hog Island WMA is located on a peninsula that juts out into the Lower James River.
-Interestingly, the WMA is divided up into three separate tracts, too.
+Hog Island WMA is located on the tip of a peninsula that juts out into the Lower James River.
+The WMA is divided up into three separate tracts, too.